Listening to Australia’s young people

 It’s important that we understand what supports young people need as they make their journey into adulthood and independence.
 If we know this, we are quite literally supporting our future generation.

 This year we want to hear from as many young people as possible.
 The more young people that participate in the survey, the more comprehensive the results will be.
 There are many ways you can help us achieve our target.
-Please share the survey with your friends, family and colleagues by using this link: https://bit.ly/1Jurll2 This valuable piece of research will have a long lasting impact on generations to come.
+Please share the survey with your friends, family and colleagues by going to the Youth Survey page.
+This valuable piece of research will have a long lasting impact on generations to come.
 You can find more information here.

 CEO Mission Australia

 Latest news, media & blog articles